1. Introduction

 2. Statement

-RLGS is committed to actioning practices that combat slavery and human trafficking.
-We do not tolerate slavery or human trafficking within our business or within our supply chain.
+RLGS is committed to actioning practices that combat modern slavery and human trafficking.
+We do not tolerate modern slavery or human trafficking within our business or within our supply chain.
 Our third-party service provider selection and governance policies and processes are designed to help ensure we deal with ethical, credible suppliers who share similar values.

 3. Our Business and Organisational Structure